godwillmonthe/Learning-Python/ReadMe.md

-# LESSON 2
+# LESSON 3

-#### Variables
+#### Getting input from terminal

-In this python tutorial we'll learn about variables
+In this python tutorial we'll learn how to receive input from the user

-###### Exercise

-We check in a patient called John Smith.
-He's 20 years old and is a new patient

-###### What to do

-Define 3 variables for his name, his age and another variable to tell if he is a new patient